Noricum: Area and population

 Around 800 BC, the region was inhabited mostly by the people of the Hallstatt culture.
 Around 450 BC, they merged with the people of other areas in the south-western regions of Germany and eastern France.

 The country is mountainous and rich in iron and salt.
 It supplied material for the manufacturing of arms in Pannonia, Moesia, and northern Italy.
-The famous Noric steel was largely used in the making of Roman weapons (e.g. Horace, Odes, i.16.9–10: Noricus ensis, "a Noric sword").
+The famous Noric steel was largely used in the making of Roman weapons.
 Gold and salt were found in considerable quantities.
 The plant called saliunca (the wild nard, a relative of the lavender) grew in abundance and was used as a perfume according to Pliny the Elder.

 The inhabitants developed a culture rich in art, salt mining, cattle breeding, and agriculture.
 When part of the area became a Roman province, the Romans introduced water management and the already important trade relations between the people north and south of the Alps increased.

 Archaeological research, particularly in the cemeteries of Hallstatt, has shown that a vigorous civilization was in the area centuries before recorded history.
 The graves contained weapons and ornaments from the Bronze Age, through the period of transition, up to the Hallstatt culture, i.e., the fully developed older period of the Iron Age.